ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 trust|untrust|permit
 trust|trust|permit
 untrust|trust|deny
 {: caption="Table 3.
-Factory default settings for security policies" caption-side="top"}
+Factory default settings for security policies" caption-side="bottom"}

 As noted previously, the default configuration merely represents a point from which to build the required configuration to meet your requirements.
 The creation of extra security zones is often necessary to support the various traffic flow patterns present in the account.